Academic Requirements & Policies

 Student Assessment/Standardized Testing

-Hastings Catholic Schools administers the Iowa Test of Basic Skills (ITBS) to all third through seventh and ninth graders as required by Diocesan policy.
+Hastings Catholic Schools administers the Iowa Test of Basic Skills (ITBS) to all third through tenth graders as required by Diocesan policy.
 The ITBS replaces the TerraNova which has been the standardized test administered in the past.
-Students in grades K-5 are also given DIBELS reading assessments three times during the school year.
-These quick measures are designed to check each student's competency of early literacy skills.
+Students in grades K-5 are also given DIBELS reading and math assessments three times during the school year.
+These quick measures are designed to check each student's competency of early literacy skills and math concepts and computation.
 More information about DIBELS can be found at https://dibels.org/dibels.html.
 At the high school level, juniors may take the PSAT as the National Merit Scholarship Qualifying Test.
 Juniors and seniors may avail themselves of the opportunity to take the ACT, SAT, COMPASS, and ASVAB.
 School-administered test scores become part of each student's permanent record and copies are given to parents.